What are Ranking Factors?

 For your practice, that means having a one-paragraph description of your radiofrequency-assisted liposuction doesn’t cut it.
 You need quality, descriptive content about the procedures you want to be known for.
 If you extract wisdom teeth and want to be known for that, despite being a general dentist, you want content about wisdom teeth, why they need extraction, and how it is done.

-Any content should be at least 300 words, and the writing should be good.
-Don’t have your office manager write your site’s content unless that person has been a writer in his or her past.
-Google rewards good grammar, writing that is free of typos and misspellings, and that is easily understood and eminently readable.
+Any content should be at least 600 words, and the writing should be professional yet digestible.
+Don’t have your office manager write your site’s content unless that person has been a writer in the past.
+Google rewards good grammar, writing that is free of typos and misspellings, and that is easily understood and readable.

 Links are both internal and external.
 When a Google bot is crawling your site, it starts on the home page.
 Then it hits links onto secondary pages, following those links and understanding what the site should be known for.
 Your link structure needs to be clear, making it easy for Google to understand your site’s structure.

 External links are also known as backlinks.
 These can be your site linking to other sites, such as a university medical school or a seminar site where the practice owner is a keynote speaker.
-Stuff like that.
+This helps Google understand that you have trustworthy content.

 How well your site is built